mxagoraris/Data_Science_Project_Brexit_and_NHS/README.md

 # Data Science Project Brexit and NHS

 NHS is the backbone of English society as it is the only healthcare provider in the country.
-However, as there are disparities within societies, there are disparities within the NHS itself as poorer and sicker communities are getting less money to operate.
-As Brexit was indeed a mirror of societal inequalities, the aim of this data-inform essay investigated the effect of NHS payments to local GPs on voting decision-making.
-The results were surprising as there was a modest association between NHS spending and an area’s voting behaviour and the “left-behind” hypothesis was indeed confirmed.
+That is the reason why social inequalities are reflected in it.
+On the other hand, Brexit voting is considered an echo of social disparities.
+Thus, this paper tries to identify the causal relationship between NHS spending at a GP level and the EU Referendum voting propensity.
+The results were surprising as there was an association between the two factors that could be used by the public and health policymakers.

 Methods used: Mapping data with GDAL, clearing and data merging, inferential statistics ANOVA test, follow-up tests, Regression within Python